Badly approximable points on manifolds: Introduction

 holds for infinitely many rational numbers $p/q$ written as reduced fractions of integers $p$ and $q$.
 A real number $\alpha$ is then called \emph{badly approximable} if there exists a constant $c=c(\alpha)>0$ such that

 for all $(q,p)\in\N\times\Z$.
 In what follows, the set of badly approximable real numbers will be denoted by $\Bad$.

 It is well known that a real irrational number $\alpha$ is badly approximable if and only if the partial quotients of its continued fraction expansion are uniformly bounded.
-For instance, any real quadratic irrationality is in $\Bad$, since its continued fraction expansion is eventually periodic\footnote{It is not known whether there are any real algebraic numbers of degree $\ge3$ that are badly approximable.}.
+For instance, any real quadratic irrational number is in $\Bad$, since its continued fraction expansion is eventually periodic\footnote{It is not known whether there are any real algebraic numbers of degree $\ge3$ that are badly approximable.}.
 Using continued fractions one can easily produce continuum many examples of badly approximable real numbers.
 Beyond the cardinality, Jarn\'ik \cite{Jarnik-28} established that $ \dim \Bad$ (the Hausdorff dimension of $\Bad$) is $1$.
 However, the Lebesgue measure of $\Bad$ is known to be zero.
-This can be easily deduced from, for example, Khintchine's theorem \cite{Khintchine-1924}.
+This is a trivial consequence of the divergence case of Khintchine's theorem \cite{Khintchine-1924}, and can also be relatively easily proved using the Lebesgue density theorem, see \cite{Cass} or \cite[Corollary~2]{BV-zoo}.